Mbed-TLS/mbedtls/docs/getting_started.md

     /* Clean up */
     mbedtls_psa_crypto_free();
 ```
+To generate a random key, use `psa_generate_key()` instead of `psa_generate_random()`.

 ### Deriving a new key from an existing key

 Mbed Crypto provides a key derivation API that lets you derive new keys from
 existing ones.
 The key derivation API has functions to take inputs, including
 other keys and data, and functions to generate outputs, such as new keys or
 other data.

-A key derivation context must first be initialized and set up,
+You must first initialize and set up a key derivation context,
-provided with a key and optionally other data, and then derived data can be
-read from it either to a buffer or directly sent to a key slot.
-Refer to the
+provided with a key and, optionally, other data.
+Then, use the key derivation context to either read derived data to a buffer or send derived data directly to a key slot.

-documentation for the particular algorithm (such as HKDF or the TLS1.2 PRF) for
+See the documentation for the particular algorithm (such as HKDF or the TLS1.2 PRF) for
-information on which inputs to pass when and when you can obtain which outputs.
+information about which inputs to pass when, and when you can obtain which outputs.

-Prerequisites to working with the key derivation APIs:
+**Prerequisites to working with the key derivation APIs:**
-* Initialize the library with a successful call to `psa_crypto_init`.
+* Initialize the library with a successful call to `psa_crypto_init()`.
 * Use a key with the appropriate attributes set:
     * Usage flags set for key derivation (`PSA_KEY_USAGE_DERIVE`)
     * Key type set to `PSA_KEY_TYPE_DERIVE`.
     * Algorithm set to a key derivation algorithm
       (`PSA_ALG_HKDF(PSA_ALG_SHA_256)`).

-Deriving a new AES-CTR 128-bit encryption key into a given key slot using HKDF
+**To derive a new AES-CTR 128-bit encryption key into a given key slot using HKDF
-with a given key, salt and info:
+with a given key, salt and information:**

-1. Set up the key derivation context using the `psa_key_derivation_setup`
+1. Set up the key derivation context using the `psa_key_derivation_setup()`
 function, specifying the derivation algorithm `PSA_ALG_HKDF(PSA_ALG_SHA_256)`.
-1. Provide an optional salt with `psa_key_derivation_input_bytes`.
+1. Provide an optional salt with `psa_key_derivation_input_bytes()`.
-1. Provide info with `psa_key_derivation_input_bytes`.
+1. Provide information with `psa_key_derivation_input_bytes()`.
-1. Provide secret with `psa_key_derivation_input_key`, referencing a key that
+1. Provide a secret with `psa_key_derivation_input_key()`, referencing a key that
    can be used for key derivation.
 1. Set the key attributes desired for the new derived key.
 We'll set
-   `PSA_KEY_USAGE_ENCRYPT` parameter and the algorithm `PSA_ALG_CTR` for this
+   the `PSA_KEY_USAGE_ENCRYPT` parameter and the `PSA_ALG_CTR` algorithm for this
    example.
 1. Derive the key by calling `psa_key_derivation_output_key()`.
 1. Clean up the key derivation context.

-At this point the derived key slot holds a new 128-bit AES-CTR encryption key
+At this point, the derived key slot holds a new 128-bit AES-CTR encryption key
-derived from the key, salt and info provided:
+derived from the key, salt and information provided:
 ```C
     psa_status_t status;
     psa_key_attributes_t attributes = PSA_KEY_ATTRIBUTES_INIT;